 By now, you've probably realised that Brandon and I are in the process of switching to a plant-based diet.
 I've tried and failed many times in the past to be a vegetarian.
 In hindsight, there was a lack of planning, support and conviction behind it, and that was the reason for my failure.

-One morning, a few weeks ago, I said to Brandon, "I wish you and I could be vegans, but that will never happen."
-And Brandon, very surprisingly, replied, "I'm willing to be a vegan, as long as we figure out how to have variety [in our menu]."
+One morning, a few weeks ago, I said to Brandon, "I wish you and I could be vegetarians, but that will never happen."
+And Brandon, very surprisingly, replied, "I'm willing to be a vegetarian, as long as we figure out how to have variety [in our menu]."
 That was a turning point for us, because Brandon has always been a proud carnivore who could "never" live without meat.

 I have to tell you something.
 It's been unbelievably easy this time around.
-With the support of my husband and our shared efforts with meal planning, our diet has become almost completely vegan in the space of a few short weeks.
+With the support of my husband and our shared efforts with meal planning, our diet has become almost completely plant-based in the space of a few short weeks.

 - We avoid "fake meats."
 If you're less fussy than us, you can almost directly switch your menu by replacing meat with these.
 Our reason for avoiding them is that we are aiming to have a wholefood, healthy diet and we feel that those "meats" are very processed.